 4. Paw Protection

 While you may think that your pup’s paws are built for anything, this just isn’t true.
 Dog’s paws can crack and chap as our lips and hands do in the cooler weather.
 You can help to protect their paws against this with our Organic Paw Cream that is handmade here in Calgary!

 However, paw wax doesn’t protect your dog against the danger of them cutting their paw on a sharp rock or rough terrain, nor does it prevent snow and ice from building up between your dog’s paw pads, which can be painful.

 For this, you might want to consider outfitting your dog with a pair of dog boots - or at least have them in your pack should you encounter extreme weather conditions to provide extra protection and warmth in the cold weather.
-Be sure they fit properly so snow isn’t getting in, and get your dog used to wear boots before you head out.
+Be sure they fit properly so snow isn’t getting in, and get your dog used to wearing boots before you head out.

 5. First Aid Kit